NeroReflex/Gishiki/Documentation/docs/usage/configuration.md

 ## Server Password
 The server password is what will be used as the default server symmetric key.

-Unlike the server private key, the server password has a fixed length and it must be 128-bits long!
+Unlike the server private key, the server password has a fixed length and it must be 64 characters long!